henriknero/deluge-container/README.md

 ```
 auth-user-pass pass
 ```
-add password and username to the pass file and build the image.
+add password and username to the pass file in config/openvpn/ and build the image.

 Customize the args in runscript to fit you or follow the guide-lines on https://hub.docker.com/r/binhex/arch-delugevpn/